builtbybel/ThisIsWin11/README.md

 ## Features
 ThisIsWin11 lets you customize Windows 11 all in one place.
-It is slowly expanded as a practical all-rounder for Windows 11, similar to Microsoft PowerToys.
+It is slowly expanded as a practical all-rounder for Windows 11 replacing some discontinued PowerToys components and adding additional ones.

 **Included components**